J41R0JUNIOR/SudokuApp/README.md

 ## Description

-**iSudoku** is a Sudoku game developed with the goal of refreshing knowledge on Swift.
+**SudoKu** is a Sudoku game developed with the goal of refreshing knowledge on Swift.

 ## Features